-With regulations and legislation for electricians, electrical companies don’t hire a person easily.
+With the regulations and standards in place, electrical companies won’t hire a person easily.

-They usually examine their applicants and ensure they are a good fit on every level.
+They will examine their applicants thoroughly to ensure they are a good fit on every level.

 To find an electrician position easier, check out the following tips.

-Keep in mind that employers hiring apprentices have to employ them through a state-approved apprenticeship program.
+Keep in mind that employers hiring apprentices have to employ them through state-approved apprenticeship programs.

-This usually means larger expenses for employers, both on money and effort.
+This usually means larger expenses for employers, both in money and effort.

 So they wish to ensure they invest in reliable people who won’t let them down.

-You can get the necessary tools handy ad study the current National Electrical Code (NEC).
+You can show this by keeping the necessary tools on hand and knowing the current National Electrical Code (NEC).